ml-archive/SerpentPerformanceComparison/README.md

 - must add the new framework via Carthage
 - must not break any of the other framework's usage implementation
 - must add performance tests that use the same data as the others (it's ok to add new json data for testing as long as you run the same tests for all the frameworks)
+- must edit the correctness test to test that the parsing is correct for the new mapping framework added
 - must not break the CI build

 We want those tests to be as fair as possible and to have the same conditions for all the frameworks that we test.